 Luxury homes can take two to three times longer to sell than the average home because fewer people can afford them.
 Plus, many are custom-designed and have unique features, making them more difficult to price correctly the first time.

-Some luxury listings can sit on the market for years and change listing agents two to three times before they sell.
-You don’t necessarily need to close your first listing to get started—you just need to get it, and more will follow.
+Some luxury listings can sit on the market for years and change listing agents multiple times before they sell.
+You don’t necessarily need to close your first luxury listing to get started—you just need to get one, and more will follow.

-Luxury FSBO (For Sale By Owner) sellers can also find it difficult to attract “real” homebuyers for their premium-priced homes.
+Luxury for sale by owner (FSBO) sellers can also find it difficult to attract “real” homebuyers for their premium-priced homes.
 This means that there is opportunity for savvy agents to prospect for both luxury expireds and FSBOs.

-I have coached several agents on how to get listings by prospecting expired luxury listings and FBSOs.
-Because you are approaching them unsolicited, present yourself as an ambitious (yet professional) luxury real estate agent who offers the ultimate solution to their problem of wasted time, since their property’s “days on market” are likely to be higher.
+When I coach agents on how to get listings by prospecting expired luxury listings and FSBOs, I encourage them to present themselves as ambitious (yet professional) luxury real estate agents who offer the ultimate solution to a client’s problem.

 10. Claim New Construction as Your Own

+Becoming a luxury real estate agent sounds daunting, but in the end, it’s pretty simple.
 Connect with your passion.
 Be genuine in your pursuit of relationships and networks.
-Create a plan to connect with affluent people who share the same excitement for luxury real estate properties that you have.
+Create a plan to meet affluent people who share the same excitement for luxury real estate properties that you have.
 Brand yourself appropriately, work hard, and provide a professional, unparalleled client experience.
 Take these steps and you’re already on your way to becoming a luxury real estate agent.

-Confident you now know how to become a luxury real estate agent?
 Do you have a way to break into luxury that we didn’t mention here?
-Let us know in the comments, and if you’re an active agent, join our Facebook Mastermind Group for more advice from pros.
+Let us know in the comment section!